Genealogical DNA test: Ethnicity estimates

 Many companies offer a percentage breakdown by ethnicity or region.
 Generally the world is specified into about 20–25 regions, and the approximate percentage of DNA inherited from each is stated.
 This is usually done by comparing the frequency of each Autosomal DNA marker tested to many population groups.
 The reliability of this type of test is dependent on comparative population size, the number of markers tested, the ancestry informative value of the SNPs tested, and the degree of admixture in the person tested.
 Earlier ethnicity estimates were often wildly inaccurate, but as companies receive more samples over time, ethnicity estimates have become more accurate.
 Testing companies such as Ancestry.com will often regularly update their ethnicity estimates, which has caused some controversy from customers as their results update.
 Usually the results at the continental level are accurate, but more specific assertions of the test may turn out to be incorrect.

+To generate ethnicity estimates from an SNP chip, a testing provider does the following: